ronen567/just-the-docs/docs/linear-regression-gradient-descent.md

 4. Calculate a new set of n+1 coefficents \\({b, w_1....w_n}\\) using Eq.
 5.
 5. Check ***termination condition*** (explained next).
 If not fullfiled, go to step 3.

-Figures 4a-4c, present an illustration of a cost function, projected on one of the coefficent's domain.
+Figures 4a-4c, depict an illustration of a cost function, projected on one of the coefficent's domain.
 The crosses markea on the Cost fuction represent the Gradient Descent iterations: the iteration's coeffcients are calculated, and their corresponding Cost value is marked on the graph.
 Note that as the gradients decrease while striding towards the minima, the distancees between the iterations decrease accordingly, as implied by Eq.
 5. At the Cost's minima, where the gradient is 0, the Gradient Descent converges.
-Figure 4a shows the stride after 1 iteration.
+Figure 4a depict the stride after 1 iteration.
 Firgure 4b presents 3 more strides, where the decrease of stride size can be easuly seen.
 Figure 4c presents more strides, till convergence at the minima.

 ### Figure 4: Gradient Descent: Gradient of a single parameter